Human population hit 7 billion people in December-2011. But the

 have an additional front-end processor which requires additional energy to operate.

-(what was that remark about "no free lunch"?)
+(what was that old adage about "no free lunch"?)

 Quote: Plants which use only the